 In this short study, I’ll try to describe to you how we improved our process of taking absences at AppUnite.
 This is open-source project and you can find it here.

 To be honest, the old way of taking absences at AppUnite was a clumsy, annoying, time-consuming and multi-staged process.
 We had to discuss absence face to face with a supervisor first, send official mail to the dedicated email address, including the reason and the period of absence and, after receiving an approval, we had to add an absence to the dedicated calendar.
-This process was error-prone and we had little control of it.
+For us, a software development company, this process was error-prone and we had little control of it.

 In the beginning, we have set specific goals when designing the solution: it has to be fast, simple and feel natural.
 We’ve started to think about how we can make the process better and we decided that building a chatbot that uses machine learning tools will be the best option that additionally would give us an opportunity to extend our knowledge of ML and chatbots.